 The Foundation is incorporated under the laws of Alberta as a non-profit company with share capital (60 shares issued) and is a registered charity under the Income Tax Act.
-The Foundation began operations effective January 1, 2001 and is a controlled organization of the CBWC.
+The Foundation was officially incorporated on June 9, 2000 and began operations effective January 1, 2001 and is 100% owned by the CBWC.